 - Search Analytics – “Shows you which keywords we’ve shown your site in search for.”

-- Other Google notifications – “Google informs you of many kinds of hacks automatically.”
+- Other Google notifications – “Google automatically informs you of many kinds of hacks.”

 In addition to the number of tools that render Content Keywords obsolete, Mueller also states that users were often “confused” about what they found in Content Keywords.
 Google’s elimination of Content Keywords will eliminate this confusion.

 Remembering Content Keywords

-Back when Search Console was Webmaster Tools, the Content Keywords feature allowed webmasters to view valuable information about their website.
-This section would list the keywords, how many variants were found, as well as the keywords’ “significance.”
+Back when Search Console was Webmaster Tools, the Content Keywords feature allowed webmasters to view valuable information about their websites.
+This section would list the keywords, how many variants were found, and the keywords’ “significance.”

 Here’s what it used to look like:

 Mueller stresses that, although the Content Keywords feature is gone, keywords are still crucial for Google’s and users’ understanding.
-He also offers a few words of advice: “While our systems have gotten better, they can’t read your mind: be clear about what your site is about, and what you’d like to be found for.”
+He offers some advice: “While our systems have gotten better, they can’t read your mind: be clear about what your site is about and what you’d like to be found for.”